piclas-framework/piclas/docs/documentation/userguide/features-and-models/BC-particle-solver.md

 #### Model 12

-This model relies on a semi-empirical formulation from {cite}`Seiler1983`.
+This model relies on a semi-empirical formulation by Seiler {cite}`Seiler1983`.
 It is assumed that the impacting particle is absorbed.

 $$\gamma = a \cdot 1.11 \cdot \left(\frac{E}{b}\right)^{-0.35}\left(1-e^{-2.3\left(\frac{E}{b}\right)^{1.35}}\right)$$